hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

 My horse wasn’t bought.
 He was chosen.
 By me.
 By my son.
 By a promise.
 He taught me discipline when I was broken.
 He gave me focus when I had none.
-He carried me through dark times—not just physically, but emotionally.
+He carried me through dark times, not just physically, but emotionally.